2022 Alabama House of Representatives election: District 75

-Second term incumbent Republican Representative Reed Ingram ran unopposed in the 75th district.
+Second-term incumbent Republican representative Reed Ingram ran unopposed in the 75th district.

 Endorsements

 District 76

 Patrice McClammy succeeded her father, Thad McClammy, in a special election in 2021.
 She ran for her first full term against Libertarian nominee Scott Manges.

 Endorsements

 District 77

-1st term incumbent Democratic Representative Tashina Morris ran unopposed in the 77th district.
+First-term incumbent Democratic representative Tashina Morris ran unopposed in the 77th district.

 Endorsements

 District 78

-Kenyatté Hassell is running for his first full term unopposed after succeeding Kirk Hatcher in a special election in 2021.

-All the elections were canceled by he is the only candidate for elections, he was reelected for his 2nd term.
+Kenyatté Hassell was running for his first full term unopposed after succeeding Kirk Hatcher in a special election in 2021.
+The election was canceled because he was the only candidate.
+He was reelected for a second term.

 Endorsements

 District 79

-Second term incumbent Republican Representative Joe Lovvorn has represented the 79th district since 2014.
+Second-term incumbent Republican representative Joe Lovvorn had represented the 79th district since 2014.
 The Libertarian Party nominated Amanda Frison to challenge Lovvorn in the general election.

 Endorsements

 District 80

-Second term incumbent Republican Representative Chris Blackshear ran unopposed in the 80th district.
+Second-term incumbent Republican representative Chris Blackshear ran unopposed in the 80th district.

 Endorsements

 District 81

-First term incumbent Republican Representative Ed Oliver ran unopposed in the 81st district.
+First-term incumbent Republican representative Ed Oliver ran unopposed in the 81st district.